Lordship of Meath: Western Meath

 The western part passed to Margery's husband, John de Verdun (circa 1226 – 21 Oct 1274) on their marriage sometime before 1244.
-He was the son of Theobald le Botiller, 2nd Chief Butler of Ireland by his second wife, Rohese de Verdun (circa 1204 – 10 February 1247).
+He was the son of Theobald le Botiller, 2nd Chief Butler of Ireland by his second wife, Rohesia de Verdun (circa 1204 – 10 February 1247).
 The de Verdun family was already a substantial landholder in what is now County Louth.
-Rohese's grandfather, Bertram de Verdun, was part of John's first expedition to Ireland.
+Rohesia's grandfather, Bertram de Verdun, was part of John's first expedition to Ireland.
 Upon her husband's sudden death, she returned to the de Verdun lands and commissioned the building of Castle Roche.
-Her son John completed the work in 1236.
+She completed the work on the main buildings in 1236.
+Her son John completed work on the Great Hall several years later.
 They had issue Nicholas (circa 1244), John (circa 1246), Theobald (circa 1248), William (circa 1250), Thomas (circa 1252) and Agnes (circa 1254).

 Theobald was created 1st Lord de Verdun and also held the hereditary title "Constable of Ireland.
 He married Margery de Bohun, daughter of Sir Humphrey de Bohun and Eleanor de Braose, before 6 November 1276.
 He died on 24 August 1309 at Alton, Staffordshire.
 They had a son, also called Theobald (b.
 8 Sep 1278, d.
 27 Jul 1316).
 The 2nd Lord de Verdun had no male heirs.
 In 1317, the de Lacy heirs, based in Rathwire were defeated and exiled by Roger Mortimer, who was their relation by marriage.
 This resulted in the re-unification in the Lordship.